Home

 Actually, it is artificial intelligence.

 Have you ever thought about the origin of your desires?
-How does Facebook, Instagram, advertising billboards, even your favorite TV show influence them?
-UX has become so good that it just fades into our heads with everything else that companies want because they know us better then we know ourselves.
+How do Facebook, Instagram, advertising billboards, and even your favorite TV show influence them?
+UX has become so good that it just fades into our heads with everything else that companies want because they know us better than we know ourselves.

 When we implement ML algorithms and techniques, the problem or task reaches a completely different level.
 This is due to the fact that — unlike traditional query/triangulation approaches, ML scenarios can combine a huge number of input parameters/functions in arbitrarily complex ways and therefore can violate privacy in ways that are still unknown and mysterious.